Human Movement Habits for Your Best Healthspan

 2. Active Lifestyle with Exercise

 Here’s the good news – your activity level should be moderate for at least 30 minutes/day to see significant health benefits.
 And if you are able to exercise for 1-hour/day, that adds 5-6 years to your Healthspan alone.
+Performing higher intensity (moderate to vigorous level of effort) for more than 1-minute intervals has an outsized health benefit for your healthspan.
+With some studies showing an 8-10X increase in effect on health biomarkers.
 If you find yourself sitting for an hour, stand, walk, go up/down stairs, do some squats or push-ups.
 Adjust your work, recreational and daily schedule of activities so that you alternate sitting and standing activities.
 Adjust your "to do" list accordingly and find a variety of activities and hobbies that you enjoy and be sure they are part of a daily routine.

 3. Sleep

 Most adults need 7–9 hours of sleep (7.5 hours seems to be the sweet spot).
-Establish a consistent routine and avoid screens 30–60 minutes before bed.
-Practice deep/ diaphragmatic breathing before bedtime, if you wake at night and during the day.
+Establish a consistent routine and avoid screens 30–60 minutes before bed, lower the room temperature and be sure your bedroom is dark and quiet.
+Practice deep/ diaphragmatic breathing before bedtime, if you wake at night and during the day to put your central nervous system in a parasympathetic ("rest and digest") state.
+Be sure you can find restful sleep postures that place your body and joints in a comfortable position.
+Consider use of a sleep tracking device to monitor your patterns and progress, and to help you make necessary changes over time.

 4. Stress Management

 Make time to relax your mind, care for your body, set your priorities and and find joy in your life.
+It's impossible to separate your body and your mind - so remember that whatever happens to your body has an impact on your brain, and whatever happens to your brain has an impact on your body.
 Practice deep/ diaphragmatic breathing, meditation, yoga, tai chi, listening to music, or spending time in nature.
-Focus on the present, practice gratitude, and take breaks from news/social media.
+Focus on the present, practice gratitude, and take breaks from screen time including news and social media.
 Improve your awareness for what triggers your stress responses and consider the "4 As" framework: Avoid, Alter, Adapt, and Accept.

 5. Keep a Healthy Weight

-Your Body Mass Index (BMI) should not be significantly over (or under) the norm.
-It’s a measurement of body fat based on height and weight and can be used to indicate if you are overweight, obese, underweight or normal.
+Body Mass Index (BMI) should not be significantly over (or under) the norm.
+It’s a measurement of muscle mass as compared to body fat (body composition) based on height and weight and can be used to indicate if you are overweight, obese, underweight or normal.
 A healthy BMI score is between 20 and 25.
 A score below 20 indicates that you may be underweight; a value above 25 indicates that you may be overweight.
+Although BMI is most likely not a good biomarker if you have greater than average musculature.
 Your body fat should be 14-24% (Male) and 21-31% (Female), with ~7% less than that for higher level fitness.
-A DEXA scan (consult with your physician) can provide you with accurate results.
+A DEXA scan (consult with your physician) can provide you with accurate body composition (muscle, fat and bone density component) results.
+Grip strength (with age-related norms) is a good biomarker for over-all musculo-skeletal strength and can indicate risk for frailty and is s predictor of premature death.
+There are lots of activity and exercise strategies for strength and endurance (strength over a duration of time) - so please talk with your physical therapist about particulars.
+It's important to start where you are and progress consistently.
+With a long-term view in mind - meaning months/ years of quality movement (often requiring a whole body movement assessment to address dysfunctional movement (old habit) patterns as you improve your activity and exercise levels in the future.
+Activity and exercise performed at Level 2, along with >1 minute intervals of moderate to vigorous level of effort has an outsized effect (up to 8-10x!).
+VO2 Max is a key biomarker for cardiovascular health - one of the strongest predictors of healthspan as well.

-Spend time with friends or family who listen and communicate well with you and who make you feel understood.
-Include face-to-face interaction and engage with people and perform activities which are purposeful and meaningful.
+Spend time with friends or family who listen and communicate well with you - and with those who make you feel understood.
+Include face-to-face interaction and engage with people.
+Studies show that group activities have an outsized impact on health outcomes - with an up to 3-10X multiplier effect!
+Performing activities which are purposeful and meaningful are not only motivating but have a direct positive impact on healthspan.

 7. Minimize Toxin Exposures (food, water, air, environment)

-Not smoking and minimizing alcohol - both are known carcinogens - are essential for optimizing your healthspan.
-In addition, food and drinks with added sugars, chemicals, plastics & heavy metals are a significant risk to your physical and metabolic health.
+Not smoking and minimizing alcohol - both are known carcinogens - is essential for optimizing your healthspan.
+In addition, food and drinks with added sugars as well as environmental exposures to chemicals, plastics & heavy metals are a significant risk to your physical and metabolic health.
+Being aware of these factors and making lifestyle changes to minimize your exposure is key.

 Other Risk Factors

 There are many other risk factors that may influence your Healthspan.
 But we don’t have significant controlled studies to definitively say how much they correlate to your Healthspan over time.
-Other risk factors include Falls, Strength, COPD, Alzheimer’s/ Neurologic Disease, sleep habits, mental health, socio-economic factors, daily sun exposure (visible, UV, IR), sense of purpose, oral hygiene, routine medical screening (cancer, biomarkers).
+Other risk factors include Falls, Strength, COPD, Alzheimer’s/ Neurologic Disease, sleep habits, mental health, socio-economic factors, daily sun exposure (visible, UV, IR), sense of purpose, oral hygiene, and routine medical screening (cancer, biomarkers) with your primary care physician and/or specialist.

 Cancer is not as Clear-Cut